Two Works

 on Sunday

-The works will also be visible by appointment through Sunday, May 10.
-Please contact Alli Lemon or Paolo Piscitelli to schedule a visit.
+The works will remain on view by appointment through Sunday, June 14.
+Please contact Michael Morrill or Paolo Piscitelli to schedule a visit.

 Paolo Piscitelli: paolopiscitelli@hotmail.com

-Two Works on Sunday is a recurring series hosted in a residence/studio in Bloomfield, where one of Paolo Piscitelli’s sculptures is placed in dialogue with a work by an invited artist.
+Two Works on Sunday is a recurring series hosted in a residence and studio in Bloomfield, where one of Paolo Piscitelli’s sculptures is placed in dialogue with a work by an invited artist.

 Hedone (2026) Indian Black Soapstone: L. 14.5 cm – 5.7 in.